 My husband, sons, and I have owned and operated a dairy farm west of Cross Plains in southern Wisconsin since 1981.
 I also teach agriculture at nearby Mt.
 Horeb High School.
-I trust USDA will carefully consider equitable treatment of both family farmers and processors in the decision making process regarding product price formulas, and recognize the financial and industry structural barriers keeping producers from physically attending this hearing.
-Please accept this written testimony.
-I will be commenting on proposals brought to this forum in a post hearing brief which will be submitted at the appropriate time.
-It is important USDA recognizes the substantial impact product price formulas have on the livelihoods and futures of America's dairy farm families.
+I trust equitable treatment will be provided for both family farmers and processors in the decision making process regarding product price formulas.
+While financial and industry structural barriers kept producers, including myself, from the May hearing, it is important to recognize the substantial impact product price formulas have on the livelihoods and futures of America's dairy farm families.